-Our Compensation Committee made all decisions regarding the compensation levels of our named executive officers relating to fiscal year 2023 compensation.
+Our Compensation Committee made all decisions regarding the compensation levels of our named executive officers (other than Mr. Sivin, as discussed herein) relating to fiscal year 2024 compensation.
 It is our Compensation Committee's responsibility to:

-- oversee the design of our executive compensation programs, policies and practices; - · determine the types and amounts of compensation for our named executive officers; and - review and approve the adoption, termination and amendment of, and to administer and, as appropriate, make recommendations to our Board of Directors regarding, our incentive compensation plans.
+- oversee the design of our executive compensation programs, policies and practices; - determine the types and amounts of compensation for our named executive officers; and - review and approve the adoption, termination and amendment of, and to administer and, as appropriate, make recommendations to our Board of Directors regarding, our incentive compensation plans.